To view publications, visit my ResearchGate page.

 Costello A.K., Pultorak J.D., and Meikle D.B.
 2009.
 Do male house mice (Mus musculus) discriminate between females that differ in nutritional status?
 Behavioural Processes.
 82, 119-125.

 Kalcounis-Rueppell, Pultorak, Marler, Ultrasonic Vocalizations of Mice in the Genus Peromyscus.
 In: Stefan M. Brudzynski, editor: Handbook of Ultrasonic Vocalization, Vol 25, HBBN, UK: Academic Press, 2018, pp. 227-235.

 Kalcounis-Rueppell, Pultorak, Blake, Marler, Ultrasonic Vocalizations of Young Mice in the Genus Peromyscus.
 In: Stefan M. Brudzynski, editor: Handbook of Ultrasonic Vocalization, Vol 25, HBBN, UK: Academic Press, 2018, pp. 149-156.

 Walck-Shannon, E., Pultorak, J., and Batzli, J. Biological variation as a threshold concept: Can we measure threshold crossing?

-Pultorak, J.D., Loria, S.O., Alger, S.J, Johnson, A.M., and Marler, C.A.
-Consequences of an infidelity challenge on pair-bonding behavior, ultrasonic vocalizations, and fitness measures in monogamous California mice
+Pultorak, J.D., Alger, S.J., Loria, S.O., Johnson, A.M., and Marler, C.A.
+Changes in behavior and ultrasonic vocalizations during pair bonding and in response to an infidelity challenge in monogamous California mice